AhmadHAW/GBRL/README.md

 This experiment showcases our finetuned sequence to sequence transformer model.
 LLama 2 7b is part of the LLama 2 family and was released 2023 by Meta AI [[8]](#8).
 We have finetuned the 7 billion parameter model on common sense, entailment, legal, ethics and nature science datasets that were transformed into GBRL tasks (total 36 mio datapoints).
 We were only able to train the model on 1/12 epoch, which already took 3 days on 9 24GB GPUs.<br>
 Please refer to [llama2_experiment.ipynb](llama2_experiment.ipynb) for the experiment.<br>

-The model does not yet have the ability to respond in a syntactically correct form.
+In summary, the model does not yet have the ability to respond in a syntactically correct form.
 It confuses the task of predicting the textual relationship between nodes with the task of generating statements that fit the given relationship.
 The main reason for this bad performance could be due to the short training time.
 Nevertheless, the model has already shown signs of an understanding of textual entailments.

 ## Conclusions and Future Work
 We have shown what a graph-based reasoning language can look like.
 We have shown how we can transform common sense and entailment datasets into this language.
 We defined expectations and compared them with the output of Chat-GPT and our finetuned LLama 2 model.
 We found that our formal definitions for explanations and chains of thought are imprecise and confuse the model, leaving too many gaps and possibly leading to repetition or invalid entailments.<br>